Skip to main content

 Open, simple, start-now.

 Small, low-risk pilots across multiple states.
 Join at any time, start with one location, expand only if it works.
 No waitlist.
 No exclusivity.
-Start where you are — TinkyTown is the QR-scan ADA compliance system that lets you cover the building before the audit.
+Start where you are — TinkyTown is the QR-scan ADA compliance system that supports your effective-communication documentation before the audit.
 45 days free.
 If it hasn’t changed someone’s life by day 45, cancel — just tell us why and where.

 Start a Pilot — 45 Days Free Request a Site Walkthrough Scan the Live Demo